WilliamfShaw/tmktag-classes/es6_classes.md

 <details>
 <summary>Constructor</summary>

 - The `constructor` keyword is a special method reserved for creating and initializing an object with ES6 classes.
-This method may only be used once inside of a class, if it is used twice it will throw a reference error.
+This method may only be used once inside of a class, if it is used twice it will throw an error.
 The context of `this` in reference to the `contructor` is the specific instance of the resulting object.

 ```js
 //BAD